jy0205/LaVIT/README.md

 </table>

 ## Usage
 LaVIT can serve as a multi-modal generalist to perform both multi-modal comprehension and generation.
 Below, we provide some examples.
 Only a few lines of code are needed to use **LaVIT** for inference.
-We also provide the detailed examples in the jupyter notebooks: `understanding.ipynb` and `generation.ipynb`.
-You can refer them for learning how to interact with LaVIT.
+We also provide the detailed examples in the following jupyter notebooks for learning how to interact with LaVIT.

+* `understanding.ipynb` : examples for multi-modal understanding
+* `text2image_synthesis.ipynb`: examples for the text-to-image generation.
+* `multimodal_synthesis.ipynb`: examples for image synthesis with multi-modal prompts.

 ### Multi-modal Understanding